vimysql/vimysql.github.io/_posts/2020-03-16-postgresql-structure.md

 ---
 layout: post
-title: 'PostgreSQL structure of a database cluster（Part I）'
+title: PostgreSQL structure of a database cluster（Part I）
-date: '2020-03-16'
-header-img: "img/post-bg-android.jpg"
+category: [postgresql]
-tags:
+tags: [structure]
-     - postgresql
-author: '王小胖'
 ---

 # Structure of a database cluster